 As the family adjusted to their new normal, the first thing Renee wanted to do for her son was to educate his schoolmates and teachers about T1D.
 She was worried that other kids would not understand and would be afraid of what Alex was going through so she asked Alex’s teacher to show his class a JDRF video that explains what T1D is to children.
 “One of his classmates was even brought to tears and walked right over to Alex to give him a hug,” Renee says.
 Alex’s friends have looked out for him every day since and he is very appreciative of their support, and tries hard to be a good friend in return.
 In fact, his classmates recently voted for him to receive the “Fabulous Falcon Award” for always being kind and respectful inside and outside of the classroom.

-Over the past couple of years, Renee increasingly felt the need to volunteer and give back to her community, but she didn’t how that would fit into her life.
+Over the past couple of years, Renee increasingly felt the need to volunteer and give back to her community, but she didn’t know how that would fit into her life.
 “I received an email invitation from JDRF for a wine tasting to learn about how to get involved,” she says, “and a light bulb went off in my head – I wanted to be an advocate for my son and everyone else who lives with T1D.
 I can’t do a lot financially but I know I can help in other ways,” she says.
 As a Product Manager at the Monterey Bay Aquarium, leading teams in strategic planning and execution, she naturally felt pulled to the JDRF One Walk committee.

 Joining the JDRF community has helped Renee see T1D from a different perspective.
 Recently, at a Walk committee meeting, she mentioned that she gets frustrated when her son does not always remember, or want to, pay attention to his T1D.
 Another committee member, an adult living with T1D, said that she sometimes forgets –or doesn’t care too.
 That was an eye opening moment for Renee; she realized that, as a parent, she will always naturally worry about her son’s happiness, safety and health, but she needed to think of her son as his own person who shouldn’t be expected to be perfect all the time.